 You may have heard rumors about LearnDash 3.0, a big update coming to WordPress’ most popular LMS plugin.
 Well, they’re not rumors.
 It’s true, LearnDash is working on version 3.0.
-A release date has not been announced but is tentatively slated for the first half of 2019 🤞.
+A release date has not been announced but we are getting closer.

 LearnDash 3.0: What We Know About Features

 You can assume that I’ve included everything that I could confirm up to this point.

 ✅ 3.0 will include “one particular feature that will make courses on LearnDash stand out from any other course platform out there!”

 ✅ Completely revamped lesson assignments interface (see January 31 below)

 ✅ “Sections” to more easily organize your lessons (see April 12 below)

 ✅ Changes to both the front-end & back-end

 ✅ An improved front-end design (see April 3 below), with some color options (see April 25 below)